Welcome to the BTWHS Band Family!

 Attendance policy is in full effect throughout the year!
 Marching rehearsals will continue until the 2nd week of November.
 We’ve moved to 2 longer rehearsals per week to try to allow room for appointments and whatnot.
 PLEASE schedule appointments on Mondays or Wednesdays to ensure your student is available for Tuesday/Thursday rehearsals.

-Say it with me again: Every.
+Say it with me: Every.
 Student.
 Must.
 Eat.
 Well.
 And.
 Hydrate.

 When a kid gets woozy at practice the first thing they’re asked is “What did you have for lunch?” and 90% of the time the answer is some variation of “Nothing, I don’t eat lunch.”
 “How much water have you been drinking today?”
 “I had a sip of Little Susie’s water earlier.”